Homotopy Path Algebras: Acknowledgement

 \section{Acknowledgement}

 We are grateful to Alexey Bondal for suggesting we explore the inspirational Oberwolfach Report \cite{Bon06}.
 This is the foundation for many of the results found herein.
 We also thank Matt Ballard and Alex Duncan for kindly answering our questions on their talk on \cite{BDM} and useful additional discussions at the Banff International Research Station.

+For the revision of our preprint, we thank the referee for providing useful comments; Peter Haine for their interest in our exodromy result and suggestions on using poset stratifications; Pouya Layeghi and Mykola Sapronov for carefully reading our paper and providing feedback.

 J.\ Huang is supported by a Pacific Institute for the Mathematical Sciences Postdoctoral Fellowship.
 D.\ Favero is supported by NSERC through the Discovery Grant and Canada Research Chair programs.